Internship: Frequently asked questions

 What has developed organically in Three Rivers out of the summer intern program is a more permanent resident community alongside the summer intern community.
 We are thrilled, since the need for help and creativity in Three Rivers doesn’t end when the summer interns leave!
 We also feel that a more stable, long term community contributes to the vision, relationships and work being done in Three Rivers. *cino rents the rectory from Trinity Episcopal Church on a year-round basis, so housing is secured.
 Longer term residents are encouraged to find local part-time jobs and contribute a minimum of $50 per month in rent to the church for general maintenance of the house.
 Starting and ending dates for longer term residents can be negotiated on an individual basis in conversation with the current resident community.

 You may qualify for college loan deferment or forbearance.
 Check with your lending institution to determine if you qualify and what steps need to be taken to make this possible.

-Summer interns are not required to pay an upfront fee for participating, but *cino does incur expenses for the program, including rental and utilities for the community house and staff time for education and organizing. *culture is not optional gleans its operating income from many sources, including personal donations and fundraising events.
-All interns will be asked to support fundraising events throughout the summer, especially the annual Huss Future Festival.
+Summer interns receive free housing and a $1,000 living stipend; interns can also earn up to $2,000 by working at local partner farms for 20 hours per week.
+Because of these and other costs associated with the program–staff time, utilities, etc.–all interns will be asked to support fundraising events throughout the summer, especially the annual Huss Future Festival.
 In addition, in the spirit of collaboration and resourcefulness, we will walk through a fundraising process together that will ask us each to consider what resources we can gather to help cover the operating expenses of the intentional community and internship program.
 The outcome of the fundraising process may include a letter to family and friends, telling the story of your experience and requesting financial support, but it may also include other creative funding sources according to your unique imagination and skills.